Skip to main content

 CalibrationPrediction MarketsData SciencePolymarket

-The question I asked: how well-calibrated are prediction markets, where do they systematically fail, and can we use what we learn to spot mispricing on currently-open markets right now?
+The question I asked: how well-calibrated are prediction markets, where do they systematically fail, and can I use what I learn to spot mispricing on currently-open markets right now?

 What I found.
 Three things, all from 19,858 resolved Polymarket markets analyzed end-to-end in one Zerve canvas.